 Optimal behavior often requires planning future actions when choosing what to do today.
 We propose that individuals’ ability or willingness to plan ahead is limited, leading to systematic decision errors.
 In an online experiment, participants face sequential consumption–savings problems with two periods, or equivalent one-period versions with identical information, available actions, and payment timing.
 Participants are 18 p.p. less likely to spend optimally in the two-period decision problem and, on average, overspend early on.
 In treatments where subjects actively search for information, we show that timing shapes attention: in one-quarter of sequential problems, participants ignore future actions entirely, behaving like there is no tomorrow, and even those who look ahead prioritize information about the present.

 We study exploding offers by considering the strategic interaction between a low-tier firm and a set of workers within a large job market.
 Each worker has a private value for the firm and may receive offers from preferred top-tier firms according to an exogenous stochastic process.
 We show that workers receive exploding offers whenever their probability of receiving a top-tier offer is relatively small with respect to their risk aversion, and that there is a level of risk aversion beyond which a worker only receives offers that expire as soon as possible---independently of what all other firms are doing.
 In markets in which exploding offers are prevalent and workers' and the firm's preferences satisfy a weak form of positive correlation, workers' expected welfare is maximized if and only if exploding offers are banned.
-Furthermore, any minimal offer length that does not ban exploding offers may lead to workers falling through the cracks.
-All results are robust to a range of sequentially-rational strategies for the workers.
-Our predictions match existing evidence and have implications for policies regulating exploding offers.
+However, any minimal offer length that falls short of banning exploding offers may lead to workers falling through the cracks - competitive workers are not approached by the strategic firm but end up receiving no top offer.

 Experimental methods: Eliciting beliefs